xkdvd/xkdvd.github.io/README.md

 ## Welcome to the blank xkdvd 😅

-#### Broght to You By the Urban Invasion Society at the Swat Team Apartments
+#### Broght to You By the Urban Invasion Society and the Swat Team Apartments
 A Minor
 crujiente